octokit/plugin-rest-endpoint-methods.js/docs/gists/update.md

 </td></tr>
 <tr><td>files.*.content</td><td>no</td><td>

-The new content of the file.
+The new content of the file

 </td></tr>
 <tr><td>files.*.filename</td><td>no</td><td>

-The new filename for the file.
+The new filename for the file

 </td></tr>
   </tbody>